chef/chef-client-docs/content/_index.md

 Some significant changes that customers moving to Chef Infra Client 19 should be aware of include:

 - RC1 is only supported on Linux x86-64 infrastructure; this will be broadened to include traditional Chef platforms in future releases.
-- Omnibus builds will not be provided for Infra Client and associated tools.​
+- Omnibus builds won't be provided for Infra Client and associated tools.
 - OS-native and Habitat-based packaging are provided.
 - Chef Workstation components will be modularized to provide better support for individual tools.
-- Chef InSpec resource packs will be modularized for Inspec as a part of the InSpec 7 LTS release (separate from the Infra Infra Client LTS release)
+- Chef InSpec resource packs will be modularized for Inspec as a part of the InSpec 7 LTS release (separate from the Infra Client LTS release)

 ## Chef Infra Client Migration Tool